 - Extreme Tires.
 When buying off road tires, you probably should choose a tire specifically made for off-roading.
 Extreme tires come in a variety of designs and specialties: rock crawling, mud terrain, sand, and deep snow are some available options.
 With aggressive tread designs and reinforced sidewalls, extreme tires will get the job done when engaging in extreme sports.
 Choices include both bias tires and radial tires, but, as any experience off roader will tell you, the best tire for off roading is a low air pressure bias tire so the tread can adhere to more surfaces for increased traction.
 Since these tires are designed for off road use, these tires can be noisy and bumpy while on the road.

 Off-Road Rim Financing is passionate about tire and rim financing.
 We believe life should be lived and what better way to experience life than behind the wheel of an ATV or a truck that is navigating extreme terrain.
 You’ll go where not many others go and see things not many others will see.
 Off roading is a fun sport that the whole family can participate in together.
-Off-Road Rim Financing’s mission is to help as many people as possible live life to the fullest through offering no credit financing and 90-day payment plans to those with bad credit.
+Off-Road Rim Financing’s mission is to help as many people as possible live life to the fullest through offering no credit financing and 90-day lease-to-own options to those with bad credit.
 Contact us today!